-The Equity, Diversity, and Inclusion (EDI) Office is committed to supporting students in their pursuit of academic excellence.
+The Diversity and Inclusion (D&I) Office is committed to supporting students in their pursuit of academic excellence.
 We have identified several conferences that span the intersection of STEM and diverse identities.
-We are pleased to announce that the EDI Office will financially support the registration fee for a student who is admitted to present at one of the conferences below, or at another conference at the intersection of STEM and diversity.
-Attending conferences that intersect STEM and diversity will not only expand students’ knowledge and skills, but also introduce students to scholars and professionals in their field with shared identities, experiences, and create a sense of belonging to the field and institution.
+We are pleased to announce that the D&I Office will financially support the registration fee for a student who is admitted to present at one of the conferences below, or at another conference at the intersection of STEM and diversity.
+Attending conferences that intersect STEM and diversity will not only expand students’ knowledge and skills, but also introduce students to scholars and professionals in their field with shared identities, and experiences, and create a sense of belonging to the field and institution.

 Conferences to consider: